dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

   });
 ```

-We are using [fireEvent](https://testing-library.com/docs/dom-testing-library/api-events/) function by Testing Library to fire a click event.
+We are using the [fireEvent](https://testing-library.com/docs/dom-testing-library/api-events/) function by the Testing Library to fire a click event.
 It only accepts an element so we had to do a type assertion when querying the button element.

 ---